Kiran7007/Interview-Preparation/docs/kotlin.md

 ## What should NOT be shared in KMP?

-Usually avoid sharing Android UI, platform-specific APIs, and lifecycle code.
-Share domain logic, repositories, networking, validation, and caching when that provides enough value to justify the added build and interoperability complexity.
+- Avoid sharing Android UI, platform-specific APIs, and lifecycle code unless an interop boundary is intentional.
+- Share domain logic, repositories, networking, validation, and caching when the benefit justifies the build and interoperability complexity.

 ---